unrealwork/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ![HawaiiIslands](Images/HawaiiIslands.png)

-To briefly demonstrate our capabilities, let us compare Diesel prices at Honolulu, Wailuku, and Hilo with the Residental electricty rates at their respective corresponding islands (Oahu, Maui, Hawaii).
+To briefly demonstrate our capabilities, let us compare Diesel prices at Honolulu, Wailuku, and Hilo with the Residential electricity rates at their respective corresponding islands (Oahu, Maui, Hawaii).

 ![Figure 10](Images/Figure10.png)